 Sometimes a dog needs highly-specialized training to break bad habits that are deeply engrained.
 With our Board and Train program, your dog will live in home with Ken, our lead trainer, for a two, four, or six-week period.
 This will help your dog receive the greatest care and training possible.

 There are times you just need someone to talk to about what’s going on with your dog.
-Phone Sessions with Ken give you the opportunity to receive expert advice at your convenience.
+Consultations with Ken give you the opportunity to receive expert advice at your convenience.